South Africa payroll and benefits guide

 Holiday and Leave Considerations

-There is no specific entitlement to paternity leave, but non-birthing parents are entitled to parental leave, which is ten days unpaid after children are born.
+There is no specific entitlement to paternity leave, but non-birthing parents are entitled to parental leave, which is ten calendar days unpaid after children are born.
 Again, those making unemployment insurance payments can claim benefits here, of up to 66% of their salary.

 If an employee is injured at work, then employers must cover 75% of their regular salary from the fifth day of absence to the end of the third month, although employers can be reimbursed for this through the Workers Compensation Fund.
 The fund picks up the tab for absences longer than three months.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.
+Click here to see more country payroll guides from CloudPay.